Oran-123/Cheap-Chopping-Chops/README.md

 ## Features to be implemented

-* Hamburger menu exit button
+* Hamburger menu exit button, without the use of JS the hamburger menu will not close until a user clicks a link.
+A button that allows users to exit the menu screen will improve the user experience.
 * Embeded google map with multiple pins
-* Hamburger menu exit button
-* Confirmation screen for form
+* calendar to check availability of bokkings
-* Online booking system
+* payment system

 # Technologies